jeanbaptistemora/fluidattacks-universe2/docs/src/docs/machine/web/analytics/portfolios.md

 This section shows the
 percentages of closed,
-accepted and open
+accepted and open vulnerabilities.
-vulnerabilities by their
-severity for your portfolios
-and how your numbers compare
+And how your numbers are
-to those of the best,
+compared to  the average
-the average and the worst
+and the worst portfolios
-portfolios of all our other
+of all organizations.
-client organizations.

 ## Types of Vulnerabilities by Group